openavatar/SafeVault-Alpha/README.md

-# Buffer
+# SafeVault Alpha Version Based Buffer

-> create a group to collect money and let members withdraw their share
+> Create a Contract Vault to collect money and let members withdraw their share

 Learn more here: https://buffer2.moneypipe.xyz